-The State's Rental Housing Support Program helps about 1,175 Illinois families, each year, to afford safe and decent homes by funding rent subsidies to landlords throughout the state to make rental units affordable to households who earn less than 30% of the area median income.
+The State's Rental Housing Support Program helps Illinois families afford safe and decent homes by funding rent subsidies to landlords throughout the state to make rental units affordable to households who earn less than 30% of the area median income.
 A major program goal is to use half of the funding for households who are at 15% of the area median income and below.
-Funding for the Rental Housing Support Program is provided from a \$10 fee from real estate document recordings that are expected to generate \$17 million annually, based upon collections in recent years.
+Funding for the Rental Housing Support Program is provided from a \$10 fee from real estate document recordings.
 Tenants pay a flat rent of approximately 30% of their income and the local administering agency pays the balance of the rent negotiated with the landlord.
-Outreach efforts include additional targeting to households who have a member with a Special Need in an effort to the increase the likelihood of providing affordable housing for those households non-exempt local communities list every five years.
-In December 2013, sixty-eight new non-exempt municipalities were identified.
-IHDA provides technical assistance to municipalities throughout the state to complete and submit affordable housing plans.
-These efforts include an AHPAA handbook for local officials and administrators.
+Outreach efforts include additional targeting to households who have a member with a Special Need in an effort to the increase the likelihood of providing affordable housing for those households.
+296 units were assisted in 2018 officials and administrators.
 Accessibility: Starting in 2015, IHDA has an "enhanced accountability" mandated requirement under its LIHTC Qualified Allocation Plan.
 All applicants must include at least 10% acceptable and 2% memory-impaired units in all projects.
 To encourage more widespread application, IHDA provides competitive points for utilizing Universal Housing Design (UHD) features.

-The national Housing Trust Fund will provide rental units affordable to externely low income households at 30% or less of local AMI across the State
+The national Housing Trust Fund will provide rental units affordable to extemely low income households at 30% or less of local AMI across the State